chunglabmit/scout/docs/_sources/test_data.rst.txt

     sudo docker run -v "$(pwd):/scout/data" chunglabmit/scout segment stack \
         data/dataset/syto_down6x/ data/dataset/syto_down6x.tif -v

-This 3D TIFF can be passed to the U-Net model for ventricle segmentation, which occurs one 2D slide at a time.
+This will create a new folder and 3D TIFF with 6x downsampled (in x and y) images.
+The 3D TIFF can be passed to the U-Net model for ventricle segmentation, which occurs one 2D slide at a time.

 .. code-block:: bash